elalienx/lendo-shopping-cart/README.md

 ## Bugs Alert 🐞

-1. There’s a bug preventing the selection of the Samsung TV due to the missing variant.
-The fix itself should only take a few minutes, but it’s the refactoring needed to identify the bug that takes time.
-I will take a look on Monday after work.
+1. There is a bug noticeable on the Nintendo Switch (probably on other products) where the radio key of the product variant is not being updated.
+Will take a look after work.

 ⚠️ **Note:** If you find any other bug, please open a pull request.